Rear-end collision: who is liable and what are your rights?

 A quick settlement can be disadvantageous if symptoms worsen later.

-Insurer making a proposal?
+Insurer makes an offer?
 Be cautious

-• future damages are often underestimated
+• future losses are often underestimated

 • maximum medical improvement has not yet been reached